TheDomcio/WonderfulPolishLanguage/README.md

 ## Support (Wsparcie)

 If you want to support the project, just send people in need a link to this list, surely many people will be happy and the popularity of the project will increase.
-I also hope that you will help me improve - expand this list.
+I also hope that you will help me to improve - expand this list via feedback.
 The Internet is huge, so I'm sure I overlooked something.
-Pingwin Mroźny will be happy if you don't forget him (If you would like to create subtitles for an episode with Pingwin Mroźny, let me know, I will gladly add them if they are in good quality).
-You can also create your own GitHub forks (Or write in pull requests) of this list or just create your own lists on another websites, if they are cool, I will also be happy to include link to your version or list, because of course this - my list is intended to help people learn and get to know the Polish language and culture, not for commercial or advertising purposes.
+[Pingwin Mroźny](https://www.youtube.com/watch?v=AdhssPbvaKk&list=PL2yH5_nRkFqwAI-ulb6y8j-AfOiMKGLCN) will be happy if you don't forget him (If you would like to create subtitles for an episode with [Pingwin Mroźny](https://www.youtube.com/watch?v=AdhssPbvaKk&list=PL2yH5_nRkFqwAI-ulb6y8j-AfOiMKGLCN, let me know, I will gladly add them if they are in good quality) let me know, I will send you a file with subtitles to translate, because unfortunately, YouTube recently disabled the possibility for propose to subtitles by community - ["Contribute translated content"](https://support.google.com/youtube/answer/6054623?hl=en).
+You can also create [your own GitHub fork (Or write in pull requests) of this list - repositorium](https://github.com/TheDomcio/WonderfulPolishLanguage/network/members) or just create your own lists on another websites, if they are cool, I will also be happy to include link to your version or list, because of course this - my list is intended to help people learn and get to know the Polish language and culture, not for commercial or advertising purposes.
+You can of course also [download this list](https://github.com/TheDomcio/WonderfulPolishLanguage/archive/master.zip) (Direct link for Code > Download ZIP) - archive it, keep it on local disk or in the cloud.

 ## Acknowledgements (Podziękowania)